jdunham2/developer-resources/how-to-shopify-theme-changes.md

 ## Process
 Remember when pushing to the live theme -- do not push to the live template until it has been approved, it should be pushed to a new template that is merged after approval.
 See steps below.

+Overview: We want to use a single theme with templates for all changes to the site, coupled with good dev practices of pulling from the trunk theme before pushing any code.
+The goal of this process is to mediate overriding changes via the code editor.

 - **Create a new PLP/PDP/Article/etc template for redesigns.**
   - Once they have been QA'd and approved, merge the new template with the live one.
 - Code should be pushed to the trunk theme before asking for QA.